b1ndark/project5/README.md

 - #### Sign In Page

-  - User is presented with a login form so User can login and add product reviews, update profile.
+  - User is presented with a login form so User can login, add product reviews and update profile.
   - If the User does not have an account there is a link that when clicked User is redirected to the Sign up page.

     ![image](assets/readme/features/pages/login.webp "Sign in page")

-  - When logged in the User is redirected to the Home page with a notification displayed letting the User know that succefuly logged in.
+  - When logged in the User is redirected to the Home page with a notification displayed letting the User know that successfully logged in.

     ![image](assets/readme/features/notifications_confirmations/login_notification.webp "Sign in notification")

 - #### Log Out Page

-  - Logout page the User is presented with a question whether wants to logout or not.
+  - **Logout page** the User is presented with a question whether wants to logout or not.

     ![image](assets/readme/features/pages/logout.webp "log out page")